 In addition to random campaign audits, the Registry is required to audit the unitemized contributions on a campaign finance report for any candidate who lists more than 30% of their total contributions as unitemized contributions and the amount is greater than \$5,000.
-So far for the 2014 election there have been fifteen (15) candidate reports that have been audited, presented to the Registry and posted to the Registry's website.
-There may be additional contribution audits necessary as the Registry closes out the 2014 election year.
+For the 2018 election there are nine (9) candidate reports that are required to be audited.
+As with the full campaign audits, these audits will be approved by the Registry and posted to the Registry's website as completed.